JPIAMRTRIUMPH/MicrobialGenomics/_episodes/10_Introduction_study.md

 exercises: 80
 teaching: 40
 questions:
+- "How to speak the languange of the commandline"
 - "Where does the dataset come from?"
 - "How to login"
 - "Where are the files located"